 On March 1, 2021, the Company announced that it entered into a definitive merger agreement, with Navsight Holdings Inc. ("NavSight"), a special purpose acquisition company, for a business combination transaction that would result in the Company becoming a publicly listed company.
 The Board of Directors of the Company and NavSight have unanimously approved this merger transaction, which will require approval by the stockholders of each company.
 The stakeholders of the Company will exchange their interests (common stock, warrants, vested options and convertible notes) in the Company for shares of common stock of the new company immediately prior to the merger.
 Unvested awards issued under the Company's existing equity incentive plans will be exchanged for awards issued under a new equity incentive plan to be adopted by the new company.
 Assuming no redemptions by NavSight stockholders, the transaction is expected to deliver up to \$475,000 of gross proceeds before estimated transaction costs of \$31,000, including the contribution of up to \$230,000 of cash held in NavSight's trust account and an additional \$245,000 from PIPE investors.
-The Company's stockholders will retain 100% of their equity holdings in the combined company and will hold67% of the fully diluted shares of common stock holders.
+The Company's stockholders will retain 100% of their equity holdings in the combination transaction, assuming no redemptions by NavSight's custokholders.
 The proposed business combination transaction is expected to qualify as a tax-free merger and to close during the summer of 2021.
 Should the transaction fail to occur as planned, the Company would be liable for a \$5,000 expense reimbursement payment to NavSight.